-• Communication skills (listening, speaking, and writing)
+• Communication skills (written and oral)

 • Strong work ethic

 The Master of Science in Technical and Professional Communication at Lawrence Technological University focuses on all of these skills!

 The Master of Science in Technical and Professional Communication program emphasizes lean writing.
 You’ll learn to communicate crisply, clearly, and concisely.